patrik64/adventofcode/2016/22/README.md

 ``/dev/grid/node-x2-y1    9T    8T     1T   88%``
 ``/dev/grid/node-x2-y2    9T    6T     3T   66%``

 In this example, you have a storage grid ``3`` nodes wide and ``3`` nodes tall.
-The node you can access directly, node-x0-y0, is almost full.
-The node containing the data you want to access, node-x2-y0 (because it has y=0 and the highest x value), contains 6 terabytes of data - enough to fit on your node, if only you could make enough space to move it there.
+The node you can access directly, ``node-x0-y0``, is almost full.
+The node containing the data you want to access, ``node-x2-y0`` (because it has ``y=0`` and the highest ``x`` value), contains ``6`` terabytes of data - enough to fit on your node, if only you could make enough space to move it there.

 Fortunately, ``node-x1-y1`` looks like it has enough free space to enable you to move some of this data around.
-In fact, it seems like all of the nodes have enough space to hold any node's data (except node-x0-y2, which is much larger, very full, and not moving any time soon).
+In fact, it seems like all of the nodes have enough space to hold any node's data (except ``node-x0-y2``, which is much larger, very full, and not moving any time soon).
 So, initially, the grid's capacities and connections look like this:

 ``( 8T/10T) --  7T/ 9T -- [ 6T/10T]``
 ``    |           |           |    ``